carallon/pharos-controller-api/sphinx-src/queryjs/output.rst

 disable_output
 ==============

 Disable the output of a specified protocol from the controller.
+Propagates to all controllers in a project.

 ``disable_output(params, callback)``